Datadog Inc. (DDOG) Shares Up Despite Recent Market Volatility

-Datadog Inc. (NASDAQ: DDOG)’s stock price has increased by 1.69 compared to its previous closing price of 65.14.
-Despite this, the company has experienced a -13.50% fall in its stock price over the last five trading sessions.
-Barron’s reported on 02/16/23 that Datadog Earnings Beat Expectations.
-Why the Stock Is Falling.
+Datadog Inc. (NASDAQ: DDOG)’s stock price has increased by 2.47 compared to its previous closing price of 67.54.
+However, the company has experienced a -1.00% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Datadog Inc. (NASDAQ: DDOG) Right Now?